solidusio/solidus_stripe/README.md

 If you need support for `solidus_frontend` please refer to the [README of solidus_stripe v4](https://github.com/solidusio/solidus_stripe/tree/v4#readme).

+### Installing on a custom frontend

+If you're using a custom frontend you'll need to adjust the code copied to your application by the installation generator.
+Given frontend choices can vary wildly, we can't provide a one-size-fits-all solution, but we are providing this simple integration with `solidus_starter_frontend` as a reference implementation.
+The amount of code is intentionally kept to a minimum, so you can easily adapt it to your needs.

 ### Upgrading from v4

 This extension is a complete rewrite of the previous version, and it's not generally compatible with v4.